Peter Scott‐Presland is currently writing the most ambitious, the most enormous, the most wide‐ranging piece of gay music theatre ever devised.

 Three characters struggle with the trauma of being involved in the Admiral Duncan bombings, and trying to get their lives into shape after they have been shattered.

-103-year-old Barry Foster-Darling is preparing for his civil partnership ceremony with his life companion Gary Foster-Darling (98), but a young Filipino carer is coming between them.
+103-year-old Barry Foster-Darling is preparing for his civil partnership ceremony with his life companion Gary Foster-Darling (98), but can they ever stop quarrelling for long enough to tie the knot?
+The waiting press and Ken Livingstone, the Mayor, are on tenterhooks.